M. C. Escher: Tessellation

-In his early years Escher sketched landscapes and nature.
-He also sketched insects such as ants, bees, grasshoppers, and mantises, which appeared frequently in his later work.
+In his early years, Escher sketched landscapes and nature.
+He sketched insects such as ants, bees, grasshoppers, and mantises, which appeared frequently in his later work.
 His early love of Roman and Italian landscapes and of nature created an interest in tessellation, which he called Regular Division of the Plane; this became the title of his 1958 book, complete with reproductions of a series of woodcuts based on tessellations of the plane, in which he described the systematic buildup of mathematical designs in his artworks.
-He wrote, "Mathematicians have opened the gate leading to an extensive domain".
+He wrote, "crystallographers have opened the gate leading to an extensive domain".

-After his 1936 journey to the Alhambra and to La Mezquita, Cordoba, where he sketched the Moorish architecture and the tessellated mosaic decorations, Escher began to explore the properties and possibilities of tessellation using geometric grids as the basis for his sketches.
+After his 1936 journey to the Alhambra and to La Mezquita, Cordoba, where he sketched the Moorish architecture and the tessellated mosaic decorations, Escher began to explore tessellation using geometric grids as the basis for his sketches.
 He then extended these to form complex interlocking designs, for example with animals such as birds, fish, and reptiles.
 One of his first attempts at a tessellation was his pencil, India ink, and watercolour Study of Regular Division of the Plane with Reptiles (1939), constructed on a hexagonal grid.
 The heads of the red, green, and white reptiles meet at a vertex; the tails, legs, and sides of the animals interlock exactly.
 It was used as the basis for his 1943 lithograph Reptiles.

 His first study of mathematics began with papers by George Pólya and by the crystallographer Friedrich Haag on plane symmetry groups, sent to him by his brother Berend, a geologist.
 He carefully studied the 17 canonical wallpaper groups and created periodic tilings with 43 drawings of different types of symmetry.
 From this point on, he developed a mathematical approach to expressions of symmetry in his artworks using his own notation.
 Starting in 1937, he created woodcuts based on the 17 groups.
 His Metamorphosis I (1937) began a series of designs that told a story through the use of pictures.
 In Metamorphosis I, he transformed convex polygons into regular patterns in a plane to form a human motif.
 He extended the approach in his piece Metamorphosis III, which is almost seven metres long.